Nlcke/gouter/README.md

 are strings, tuples or objects with decode/encode methods.
 Please, note: the order of that parameter definitions matters for encoding/decoding.

-- Strings are used only as required parts to encode/decode urls (`'/login'`, `'/tabs'`) and will not be presented as state parameters, but used to convert states and urls.
+- Strings are used only as static parts to encode/decode urls (`'/login'`, `'/tabs'`) and will not be presented as state parameters, but used to convert states and urls.
 So you may use any keys for them (like `_` in examples).
-- Tuples are used for url path parameters and will be presented as required string parameters (`[]`, `['/', /\d+/]`).
+- Tuples are used for url path parameters and will be presented as string or string array parameters (`[]`, `['/', /\d+/]`).
 They consist of all optional prefix, regexp, suffix and modifier (`'' | '?' | '+' | '*'`).
 This structure is chosen due to compatibility with `path-to-regexp` module which is Gouter dependency that helps to convert urls to states and back.
+You may customize that conversion using `setPathToRegexpOptions` method.
-- Objects with `encode` and `decode` methods are used for url query parameters and will be presented as optional state parameters (`{ decode: parseFloat, encode: String }`) with type of `decode` result.
-You may use `Serializable<T>` type to define them before creating Gouter instance.
+- Objects with `encode` and `decode` methods are used for url query parameters and will be presented as state parameters (`{ decode: parseFloat, encode: String }`) with type of `decode` result.
+If you set `required` flag to true then query parameter will be mandatory.
+You may use `QueryParamDef<T>` type to define them before creating Gouter instance.

 ```js
 import Gouter from 'gouter';